Moving to Uruguay

-There are plenty of factors to contribute to this evaluation, such as its relatively high development, safety, mild climate, social freedoms, and so on.
+There are plenty of factors to contribute to this evaluation, such as its relatively high development, safety, mild climate, social freedom, and so on.

 This tiny country has a population of around 3.5 million, of which more than half lives in the capital Montevideo.